Strand (Hobie Beach) Live Wind

 Because of Strand’s low-pressure weather systems, the wind tends to blow strongest between noon and 4 p.m., whereafter it usually turns southeast.
 When this happens, it is very gusty, possibly due to the mountain ranges.

 When the wind turns southeast, the best spot to be is Macassar.
 It’s only a 15 km drive from Strand, but the conditions there are perfect in the southeastern and ideal for practising big air jumps.
 Fortunately, Macassar also has a weather station, providing live wind readings.

 It is important to note that there is a designated kite area between Strand Life Saving Club and the fence northwest of the club and this zoning is enforced by the lifesavers and the Kitesurfing Club.
-The zoning is necessary due to lots of beachgoers swimming in the area, which could lead to serious accidents and kitesurfing getting at Strand.
+The zoning is necessary due to lots of beachgoers swimming in the area, which could lead to serious accidents and kitesurfing getting banned at Strand.